Man1ish/csgeneticalgorithm/README.md

   3. Fitness function
      - To evaluate the fitness function, we use the sum total execution time with the proiority of tasks.
   4. Selection operator
-     - We will use the we use roulette wheel selection, where each solution has random chances.
+     - We use roulette wheel selection, where each solution has random chances.
   5. Crossover operator
      - In the crossover, we use the product of adjacent matrics.
   6. Mutation operator
-     - For mutation operator, we select randomly choose the task.
+     - For mutation operator, we choose the task randomly.
   7. Generational selection strategy
      - For Generational selection strategy, we use the Generation Replacement
  ### 4. How to run your project